Jon Batiste tops Grammy Awards, winning 5 trophies

 “I want to thank my mom for being so supportive for all of my dreams, no matter how crazy.
 I want to thank my mom and dad for being equally as proud of me for winning a Grammy as they were when I learned how to do a back walk.”

-Silk Sonic — the all-star union of Bruno Mars and Anderson .Paak — opened the Grammys in Las Vegas with their high-energy, infectious fix of retro soul and funk by performing their “777.”
+Silk Sonic opened the Grammys in Las Vegas with their high-energy, infectious fix of retro soul and funk by performing their “777.”
 They returned to the stage a short time later to collect the song of the year trophy for “Leave the Door Open.”

 The win helps Mars tie the record for most song of the year wins.
 He had previously won for “24K Magic.”

-Both Mars and .Paak jumped out their seat, threw up their hands and dance to their song.
+Both Mars and .Paak jumped out their seat, threw up their hands and danced to their song.

-“I couldn’t be more proud to be doing this with than anyone other than you,” Mars said to .Paak.
-“We’ll be singing this song together for the rest of our lives.”
+“We’ll be singing this song together for the rest of our lives,” Mars said to .Paak

 Host Trevor Noah introduced the duo’s opening performance by saying they were singlehandedly bringing back the 1970s, “which might explain the inflation.”